Best CPU for RTX 3060 Ti in 2025 – our top picks

 Is the RTX 3060 Ti still good?

-That’s a subjective question and depends on what games you play.
-The 3060 Ti does great in older titles at 1080 / 1440p, but it’ll struggle on newer AAA titles.
-If you’re someone who enjoys these older games, then yes, the 3060 Ti is still great.
-If you’re someone who’s into the latest games, then you might need to manage your expectations a little.
+That's a subjective question and depends on what games you play.
+The 3060 Ti does great in older titles at 1080 / 1440p, but it'll struggle on newer AAA titles, especially at 1440p.
+If you're someone who enjoys casual gaming, then yes, the 3060 Ti is still great.
+If you're someone who's into the latest games, then you might need to manage your expectations a little.